vermeuch/32bit-home-assistant-supervised-installer/README.md

 ## Section 1 – Install Debian

-This guide for 32bit systems but you can use it and fo r other types.
+This guide for 32bit systems but you can use it and for other types.

 <details>
   <summary> If you would like a step by step guide on how to install Debian 11 to your machine, click here to expand for instructions. </summary>